 - 1. Literary texts are constructs like paintings or musical compositions: there is an artist at work seeking to create meaning. - 2.
 Every text is an argument intended to influence how we see ourselves, each other and our world. - 3.
-While it is possible to misinterpret a text, there are also many different 'right answers' in English.
-Meaning isn't fixed: each reader constructs it as they read. - 4.
-Language has depth: individual words have multiple layers of meaning that you can and should explore to enrich your interpretations.
-The effect of these words is more important than the writer's intention. - 5.
+While it is possible to misinterpret a text, there are also many different 'right answers' in English. - 4.
+Language has depth: individual words have multiple layers of meaning that you can explore to enrich your interpretations. - 5.
 Texts make meaning from patterns of ideas, imagery, language and sound that are often astonishingly intricate, complex and beautiful. - 6.
 Literature is an enormous conversation about life: texts are informed by the contexts in which they are written and received, and by the work of other writers.